Combeforce: Battle

 The Bersaglieri had little effect, being unsupported by artillery, most of which was with the rearguard to the north.
-The attempts by the Italians to break through became stronger and in the afternoon, the 2nd Rifle Brigade crossed the Via Balbia into the dunes, to block the route south between the road and the sea.
+The attempts by the Italians to break through became more powerful and in the afternoon the 2nd Rifle Brigade crossed the Via Balbia into the dunes, to block the route south between the road and the sea.
 Combe also brought up a company behind the roadblock, placed some 25-pounders behind the infantry and kept some armoured cars manoeuvring in the desert to the east, to deter an Italian outflanking move.
 Several hundred prisoners were taken but only a platoon of infantry could be spared to guard them.
 The vanguard of the Italian retreat had no tanks, contained few front-line infantry and had been trapped by the ambush which forced them to fight where they stood.

 While waiting for the 4th Armoured Brigade, Combe reconnoitred to the north and near a small white mosque found several long, low, north-south ridges with folds between, in which tanks could hide from the road as they moved back and forth to fire at close range.
 The brigade set off from Msus at 7:30 a.m. but the journey was delayed by moving in single-file through a field of Thermos bombs.
 The brigade took until 4:00 p.m. to cover the 40 mi to Antelat, where they came into the range of Combeforce wireless transmissions.
 Combe briefed Caunter to head for the mosque north of the roadblock and then attack all along the Italian column, to reduce the pressure on Combeforce.
 Caunter ordered the 7th Hussars and the artillery at full speed to the Via Balbia followed by the 2nd RTR in their slower tanks; the 3rd Hussars were sent north-east to cut the routes from Soluch and Sceleidima.
 The brigade moved westwards on hard, flat sand, raising clouds of dust and soon reached the Via Balbia.